ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/tasks/update.rst

       {updatedField}: {updatedValue}
     }

-When updating the fields on a Task itself, you can change any of the following fields:
+When updating the fields on a Task, you can change any of the following fields:

 +--------------+------------------------------------------------+
 | Valid Fields | Example Value                                  |